Creatine: Weight based dosing so I don’t have to eat 6 pounds of chicken every day

 It turns out one paper does most of the work.
 Eleven of the world's leading sports nutrition researchers reviewed more than 500 studies on creatine and pooled their findings into a single 2021 review published in the Journal of the International Society of Sports Nutrition.
 Here's what they found — answering, in order, the exact questions I had.

 Won't creatine make me gain weight?
 Any initial weight change is water being drawn into your muscle cells — not fat.
 Across multiple studies, including trials lasting up to two years, creatine had no effect on fat mass.
-At my lowest effective dose of 3 grams, I haven't seen this change at all.

 Can creatine cause kidney damage?
 The evidence simply doesn't support it.
 At recommended doses, creatine is safe for kidney function in healthy adults.
 If you have a pre-existing kidney condition, that's a different conversation — but for the rest of us, it's not a concern unless we're drastically misusing it.